-Daniel has been working in the film industry for over 12 years and has over 30 credits to his name as a Director of Photography.
-He shoots films that screen internationally at festivals including TIFF and Cannes, and his most recent feature film The Devout (directed by Connor Gaston) had its international premiere at Busan International Film Festival.
-Dan has experience working in a variety of formats including HD, Super 16mm, and CineVic's own RED Scarlet.
+Daniel has been working in the film industry for over 15 years and has over 30 credits to his name as a Director of Photography.
+He shoots films that have screened internationally at festivals including TIFF and Cannes, and his most recent feature film The Devout (directed by Connor Gaston) had its international premiere at Busan International Film Festival.
+Dan has experience working in a variety of formats including HD, Super 16mm, and CineVic's own RED Scarlet and Gemini cinema cameras.

 Programming & Outreach Coordinator